Speed & Velocity

 s s

 This unit is only rarely used outside scientific and academic circles.
-Most people on this planet measure speeds in kilometer per hour (km/h or sometimes kph).
-The United States is an exception in that we use the comparatively archaic mile per hour (mi/h or mph).
-Let's determine the conversion factors so that we can relate speeds measured in m/s with the more familiar, everyday units.
+Most people on this planet measure speeds in kilometer per hour (km/h or kph).
+The United States is an exception in that we use the older mile per hour (mi/h or mph).
+Let's determine the conversion factors so that we can relate speeds measured in m/s with the more familiar units.

-The decimal values are accurate to four significant digits, but the fractional values should only be considered rules of thumb (1 mph is really more like 4/10 m/s than ½ m/s).
+The decimal values shown above are accurate to four significant digits, but the fractional values should only be considered rules of thumb (1 kph is really more like 27 m/s than 14 m/s and 1 mph is more like 49 m/s than 12 m/s).

 The ratio of any unit of distance to any unit of time is a unit of speed.

-Sometimes, the speed of an object is described relative to the speed of something else; preferably some physical phenomena.
+Sometimes, the speed of an object is described relative to the speed of something else; preferably some physical phenomenon.

 10−4 human sperm cells